josuablejeru/bookshelves-api/README.md

 # Bookshelves API

-This Project goal is to be a proxy to make calls to the Google Books API regarding Books you want to share on your personal website or any other place.
+This Project goal is to be a API for all the Books, Podcasts and Shows I want to share on my personal website or any other place.

 # Setup